FAQs about the STP application process

 How are applicant outcomes at each stage of the process communicated?

-We use direct messaging in Oriel to contact you about the progess of your application.
+We use direct messaging in Oriel to contact you about the progress of your application.
 We recommend that you regularly check your Oriel account to stay informed.
 We may also use the email address supplied to us, but your main source of information throughout will be Oriel.
-Updates will be posted to the NSHCS Twitter account.

 Are there any application form tips that you can provide?